Cardiovascular disease (CVD) prevention programme

 Taking a population-led approach to improving heart health

-Dr Max Hickman, clinical advisor for Eastern AHSN’s cardiovascular disease programme, explains how our work is focusing on both prevention and management of heart conditions across the region.
+Dr Max Hickman, clinical advisor for Health Innovation East’s cardiovascular disease programme, explains how our work is focusing on both prevention and management of heart conditions across the region.

 Read the full story…